kharitonovAL/KharitonovAL/README.md

 ...and Thank you for taking the time to meet me!

 ## About
-I'm a Flutter developer since 2019.
+I'm a Flutter developer since 2019 and former iOS developer (2015-2019).
+I am a responsible, self-organized and reliable business partner.
+I always stay in touch, keep up with deadlines and do not keep silent about problems.

 ## Experience
 ### [Operator18](https://github.com/kharitonovAL/o18).